vvvictorlee/Kaggle-Competition-Titanic/README.md

       - Perceptron
       - SGD
       - Logistic Regression
+      - MLP

 ####  Valuation of the Analysis
-*   K-folds cross validation to valuate results locally
+*   10-folds cross validation to evaluate results locally
 *   Output the results from the IPython Notebook to Kaggle

+#### Scores

+Our Implementations on Kaggle Leaderboard

+All Sklearn Models on Training Dataset

+Top 5 Sklearn Models on Kaggle Leaderboard

 Competition Website: http://www.kaggle.com/c/titanic-gettingStarted